rtc-io/rtc-tools/README.md

 peer connection via the signalling channel.
 Once ice candidates have been received and synchronized we are able to properly establish the communication between two peer connections.

-### _handleRemoteRemove()

-### _handleStateChange(evt)

-This is a generate state change handler that will inspect the various states of the peer connection and make a determination on whether the connection is ready for use.
-In the event that the connection is ready, it will trigger a `ready` event.

 ## rtc/signaller